jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 ecosystem exists both before and after the breach, and it plays into and feeds off of the incident.
-The value chain asks the question Where did that email address come from?
-Or Where do those stolen credentials go?
+The value chain asks the question “Where did that email address come from?”
+Or “Where do those stolen credentials go?”
 It often seems that breaches beget more breaches, creating a Circle of
 Breach7 so to speak.
 By understanding